aseigneurin/spark-in-docker/README.md

     ===> IP of the Master: 172.17.0.47
     ...

-Start one or more Spark slaves (still reusing the IP from the DNS server):
+Start one or more Spark workers (still reusing the IP from the DNS server):

-    $ cd slave
+    $ cd worker
     $ docker build .
     ...
     Successfully built 61f5df841bbc